electronic audio visual artist ___ maxmsp | dsp | algorithmic

 Since 2019, Hall has been a founding member of the Space Song Foundation and has actively contributed his expertise to the Tree of Life project, collaborating with world-leading scientists (NASA/JPL) and artists in a 200-year interstellar art endeavor.

 Beyond his solo career, Hall extends his skills to custom sound design, music hardware, and programming custom software for esteemed artists such as Nine Inch Nails, Will.I.Am, Miike Snow, Pantha du Prince, and Fast & Furious composer Lucas Vidal.
-A decade-plus tenure (ongoing) as a full-time developer at Cycling ’74, the makers of the programming language MaxMSP/Jitter & Max for Live further cements him as a sought-after and influential figure in the music industry.
+His ongoing decade-plus tenure as a developer at Cycling ’74, makers of MaxMSP/Jitter & Max for Live, has established him within the music industry.

 Algorithmic Art Assembly, San Francisco, March 2022